GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 now mostly obsolete "Patterns of Enterprise Application Architecture" by Martin Fowler.

 In the broader sense, software architecture is an engineering discipline that is concerned with keeping the system in accordance with various criteria and requirements (mostly non-functional).
-At this particular level the trick is to choose a right method or tool, that is the most appropriate to the problem at hand.
+At this particular level, the trick is to choose the right method or tool, that is the most appropriate to the problem at hand.
 To master this you need to learn a set of *architectural styles*, which are described in the books: "Fundamentals of Software Architecture" by Mark Richards, Neal Ford, or also in [AOSA](https://aosabook.org/en/index.html).